batcholi/XenonCode/README.md

 # Limitations
 This language is designed to potentially be executed Server-side in the context of a multiplayer game, hence for security and performance reasons there are limits to what users can do.

-- No pointer nor reference types (except for implementation-defined objects)
+- No pointer nor reference types (except for implementation-defined objects, which must be sanitized by the implementation at runtime)
 - The number of instructions per cycle may be limited, upon which an overflow may cause a virtual crash for the user
 - Arrays may be limited in size at runtime, upon which an overflow may trigger a virtual crash for the user
 - Recursive stack (calling a function recursively) is NOT allowed for the user
-- Functions MUST be fully defined BEFORE their use (this ensures the previous point)
+- Functions MUST be fully defined BEFORE their use, so the order of definition matters (this is what enforces the previous point)

 ### Per-Virtual-Computer limitations
 These are defined per implementation and may include multiple variants or be customizable by the user